-The curriculum of the elementary division uses a combination of independent, small group and teacherdirected learning activities in character education, language arts, science, social studies, Arabic, math, physical education, art, music, and moral education.
+The curriculum of the elementary division uses a combination of independent, small group and teacher-directed learning activities in character education, language arts, science, social studies, Arabic, math, physical education, art, music, moral education, and Islamic (for Muslim students).
 The curriculum seeks to provide a continuum in each core content area as the basis for the development of perceiving, thinking, and problem-solving skills.
 The child moves from concrete experiences to increasingly complex levels of abstraction in critical thinking.
 Skills related to each area are built upon previous learning and measurable performance objectives.